Beckford Tower on Historic England At-Risk Register: major fundraising required

 Historic England has today published the 2019 Heritage At Risk Register, and has this year included Beckford’s Tower on the list.
 Standing at 120ft and enjoying panoramic views, the early C19th grade I-listed tower has been included on the Register because it is exposed to increasingly severe weather and is suffering from water penetration.
 The cost of the work required to repair the lantern and windows exceeds the resources of the Beckford Tower Trust.

-The Trust’s full press release can be read here
+Our full press release can be read here.

 Main image ©TomBurrowsMedia